michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/5-helpful-resources/tips-from-a-pro.md

 1. Buy & bring your supplies as a group, not as individuals (put this in your budget for the trip if you can).
 You can get more when purchasing in bulk, and once you have your supplies, you only need to resupply things that you use up or lose each year.
 Long term, it’s a budget saver.
 2. If you’re looking for bulk purchases, check out [www.mbsomaha.com](http://www.mbsomaha.com).
 They sell bulk tools and paint supplies at amazing prices.
 (If attending Workcamps)
 3. Don’t forget coolers and water jugs.
-Veteran youth leaders love ones with wheels!
+Veteran youth leaders love coolers with wheels!

 **Before You Leave**